 The mummichog (Fundulus heteroclitus) is an abundant species in salt marshes and tidal creeks along the east coast of the United States and is used primarily as bait in the recreational summer flounder fishery.
 Sometimes it is difficult to collect them from the wild and shortages of this critical baitfish occur regularly during the fishing season.

-Develop low-cost techniques and materials for commercial culture mummichogs
+Develop low-cost techniques and materials for commercial culture of mummichogs

-This project will engage New Jersey bait/tackle shops as well as harvesters of wild mummichogs in development of a low cost technology to culture these fish at local scales.
-Conduct hands-on workshop for user community.
-Prepare and distribute fact sheets.
+This project engaged New Jersey bait/tackle shops as well as harvesters of wild mummichogs in the development of a low-cost technology to culture these fish at local scales.
+As part of the education and outreach, a hands-on workshop for the bait/tackle shops and the mummichog harvesters was conducted in addition to the development and distribution of fact sheets.